MustafaTaha09/Conference-App-JPA-with-Hibernate/README.md

 A conference app that includes a User and a Registration.
 Made by using Spring data JPA 5 with Hibernate.
 It includes using JPQL and Projection.
 I also used join types like ManyToOne and OneToMany.
+This project is one of the projects done from the Spring Data Course on PluralSight.